Latent Print CertificationLatent Print Certification Home Page

 Latest News from the IAI Latent Print Certification Board

-- Since April 1st 2016, all questions on the written portion of the test are multiple choice.
+- All questions on the written portion of the test are multiple choice.
 For this updated test, you are encouraged to take advantage of the recommended study material as listed on the Suggested Reading page.

-- Part IV of the certification test (Case for Review) including the moot court was discontinued on April 1, 2017.
-In its place, there is now a new?pre-certification?requirement; applicants must attend 16 hours of qualifying court testimony training.
+- When Part four of the certification test (Case for Review) including the moot court was discontinued in 2017, it was replaced with a new pre-certification requirement that applicants must attend 16 hours of qualifying court testimony training.
 This training may be either internally developed by the agency/company they are working with or from an external entity.
 This training will be in addition to the 160 hours of technical training.
 The applicant is also required to submit a supporting letter from a supervisor attesting to the fact that the candidate has successfully completed the moot court and has been deemed competent to represent their agency in court.
 If you are not employed by a law enforcement agency then a letter from a prosecuting attorney attesting to your competency will also suffice.
+This requirement must be attached to your application at the time of submission.
+If the application is incomplete, it will be returned to the applicant, delaying the review process and potential time frame for testing.
+Prior testimony experience and court transcripts can not be used as a substitution for his process.

 - The cost of all certifications is $300 (IAI members) and $400 (non IAI members) and became effective January 1, 2017.